Schaapie-D2/Schaapie-D2/README.md

-- 👋 Hi, I’m @Schaapie-D2
+- 👋 Hi, I’m Jort van Dalen
-- 👀 I’m interested in C# and Operating Systems.
 - 🔥 More about my projects <a href="https://schaapie-d2.rf.gd">here</a>!
 ### The programming languages that i use/know:
 - C#